saleor/saleor-docs/docs/api-reference.md

 ### DigitalContentUrlCreate

-Generate new url to digital content
+Generate new URL to digital content.

 <table>
 <thead>